Character page for Kipo and the Age of Wonderbeasts.

 - True Companions: After he and Dave decide not to leave Kipo.
 Benson is the one who chases after Wolf when she tries to abandon the group once Kipo's shapeshifting is revealed.

 - Weak, but Skilled: Benson doesn't have the physical prowess of Wolf or half-mute abilities of Kipo, but he makes up for it by being a crafty trickster.

 A talking bug that can suddenly age a full life cycle without warning.

 - Awesome, but Impractical: His Prime Adult stage has him built like an Adonis with the strength to back it up and grants him Flight.
 The downside?
 It only lasts for a few minutes at best.
-Afterwards, he goes to elderly and back to cocoon.
+Afterward, he goes to the elderly and back to cocoon.

 - Everyone Has Standards: He and Benson rob Kipo and Wolf, but Dave is outraged when Kipo (seemingly) gives them up to the Mod Frogs and claims it goes against "the code."
 Benson has no idea what he's talking about—probably because Dave calls it the secret and unspoken code that they never mention.

 - Good Feels Good: Both he and Benson come to this realization when the time comes to part ways with Kipo, agreeing that they prefer helping her achieve good things in the world than just focusing on their own survival.

 - Good Thing You Can Heal: Dave cannot die.
 He just goes to another phase in his life cycle.
 So he's able to take a lethal amount of punishment.